His Favorite: Media

 His Favorite began serialization in 2008.
 The first tankōbon volume was released in Japan by Libre Publishing on July 18, 2008.
-So far ten volumes have been published.
+So far fourteen volumes have been published.
 The series was released in English by SuBLime, with the first volume being released on September 11, 2012.
 In August 2015 a series of live-action commercials were made to commemorate the release of the ninth volume.
 Kōta Torii played Yoshida, and Takeaki Isowa played Sato.

 Reception

 Ian Wolf of MyM magazine praised His Most Favorite writing that: "One interesting aspect is that Yoshida is not conventionally attractive because of a scar on his face which would put some people off.
 However the humour is good and the chemistry between the two works well."

 Shaenon K. Garrity, writing for Anime News Network, was mostly positive about the series.
 She praised the humour, the extended cast and the character development.
 Garrity however, also expressed annoyance for the lack of sex there was in His Most Favorite.